mrhashemi2000/UPDSF_v4.4/README.md

 To ensure the full transparency and reproducibility of the simulation results, the key computational data has been archived in the `/data` directory.

-### Contents of the `/data` folder:
-- Sobol Indices (`.json`): Contains the first-order  and total-order  sensitivity indices, along with their respective confidence intervals.
-These files provide the statistical evidence for the parameter importance analysis.
-- Degradation Data (`.csv`):* The raw output of the simulation runs, detailing the chemical selection and degradation kinetics under the specified prebiotic environmental conditions.

-### How to use the data:
-The provided `.json` files can be directly loaded into Python using the `json` library to regenerate the sensitivity plots and analysis tables presented in the manuscript.

 All simulation results were achieved using the `UPDSF_v4.4.py` engine, ensuring that the findings are computationally robust and verifiable.

 ## Citation
 If you use this framework in your research, please cite it as:
 > Reza Hashemi.
 (2026). mrhashemi2000/UPDSF_v4.4: Initial release.
 Zenodo. https://doi.org/10.5281/zenodo.21224889

 ## REFERENCES: